Ikechukwu-Miracle/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-12-combinations prints 64 possible combination of two letters in a new line without oo 13-print_float prints a number in 2 decimal places and stores it in NUM 100-decimal_to_hexadecimal converts the value DECIMAL to base 16
+12-combinations prints 64 possible combination of two letters in a new line without oo 13-print_float prints a number in 2 decimal places and stores it in NUM 100-decimal_to_hexadecimal converts the value DECIMAL to base 16 101-rot13 encodes and decodes texts using rot13 encryption 102-odd prints every other line from input starting with the first line